 Contact the Māori Land Court to succeed to these shares.
 Once this process is complete, our Executive Office receives the succession in the mail from the Māori Land Court.
 We are then able to update our records.

-The costs incurred to distribute the dividend (producing a cheque, posting a cheque, administration staff time, cheques being reversed, returned, with the administration sometimes costing more than the value of the payment; and then for international cheques the international transaction fee incurred is sometimes more than the distribution amount), so the following resolution was accepted at both annual general meetings by owners: That the minimum accumulated distribution for owners that have overseas bank accounts to be $100 and that the minimum accumulated distribution amount for owners that have New Zealand bank accounts to be $50.
+Costs incurred distributing a dividend (processing a direct debit, administration, reversals, and any international transaction fee incurred) sometimes amount to more than the dividend, therefore the following resolution was accepted at both annual general meetings by owners: The minimum accumulated distribution for owners that have overseas bank accounts to be $100 and the minimum accumulated distribution amount for owners that have New Zealand bank accounts to be $50.

-The Palmerston North Māori Reserve Trust determined in 2017 that that is the last year that payments are made by cheque.
+The Palmerston North Māori Reserve Trust determined 2017 as the final year payments will be made by cheque.

 No, we are separate entities.
 The Port Nicholson Block Settlement Trust was established in August 2008 to receive and manage the settlement package for Taranaki Whānui ki Te Upoko o Te Ika.
 As part of the settlement process, the Crown required that the establishment of the Trust be ratified by those registered with the Port Nicholson Block Claim in 2007.
 The Deed of Settlement was signed on 19 August 2008.
 If you need to contact PNBST please call them on 0800 767 8642, email email@example.com Their offices are based in the Tramways Building, 1-3 Thorndon Quay, Wellington.